St Michael and All Angels' Church, Haworth: Brontë connection

 Patrick Brontë came to Haworth with his wife Maria and children in 1820 from Thornton.
 He had been offered the perpetual curacy of the church at Haworth by the vicar of Bradford in 1819.
-He was the Reverend at St Michael and All Angels for 41 years and was assisted by his later son-in-law, Arthur Bell Nicholls.
+He was the minister at St Michael and All Angels for 41 years and was assisted by his later son-in-law, Arthur Bell Nicholls.

 The church is well visited by tourists eager to see the Brontë Memorial Chapel in the church and the Brontë family tomb where the mortal remains of all members of the Brontë family with the exception of Anne are interred.
 The tomb is marked by a simple plaque placed there in 1882 originally at the behest of Arthur Bell Nicholls, but eventually organised by a barrister called Biddell.
 The memorial chapel was built in 1963 after Sir Tresham Lever, son of Arthur Lever, donated funds to enable its construction.
 Adjacent to the church is the historic graveyard, church school buildings and the Georgian era Church Parsonage where the Brontë family lived and wrote many of their renowned novels, short stories and poems.